bentoml/BentoML/README.md

 This code defines a prediction service that bundles a scikit-learn model and provides an API.
-The API here is the entry point for accessing this prediction service, and an API with `DataframeHandler` will convert HTTP JSON request into `pandas.DataFrame` object before passing it to the user-defined API function for inferencing.
+The API here is the entry point for accessing this prediction service, and an API with `DataframeInput` will convert HTTP JSON request into `pandas.DataFrame` object before passing it to the user-defined API function for inferencing.

 The following code trains a scikit-learn model and bundles the trained model with an